TallKite/linnstrument-firmware/README.md

 When there are more than 128 notes, microLinn assigns the notes to midi groups.
 There are up to 8 groups of 128 notes each.
 Group 1 is notes 0-127, group 2 is notes 128-255, etc. A group uses up to 16 midi channels as usual.
 Thus up to 1024 notes can be sent on any channel.

-Your linnstrument can send a CC message immediately before every note-on indicating the midi group.
+Your LinnStrument can send a CC message immediately before every note-on indicating the midi group.
 Your DAW can then use a custom midi-only effect to filter out all but one group.
 Your DAW would have multiple tracks, each receiving from only one group, and each with one instance of your softsynth into which you have loaded the appropriate scala and kbm files.
 Thus a tuning that requires N groups would also require N instances of your softsynth.

   *Details: To send grouping CCs, swipe the tuning table mode past "ON" to "CC".
 You must also select a grouping CC type.
 (Until you do, "CC" will be displayed in red.)
 The two splits can send the same CC.
 See CC SUGGESTIONS above for which CCs to avoid.
 The filtering effect will filter out the grouping CC, so you needn't worry about it affecting your synth.*